 Had the first Pied Flycatcher in 2007, and had at least one pair since, building up to 6.
 2015 saw 7 nests started but sadly no eggs were laid in one nest so I still feel my record is still 6.
 2018 provided the 7 nests all with eggs.
 Again in 2019 there were 7 Pied Flycatcher nests, sadly

-The other species have been Great Tits, Redstarts and Pied Wagtails.
+The other species have been Great Tits, Redstarts, House Sparrows and Pied Wagtails.

 It's the return of the spring migrants and the sound of the cuckoo and the wood warbler I really look forward to.
-The earliest return was a swallow on April 7th in 2007, but the usual period is 15th April to the end of the month, then May is great to see them around the house and in the wood.
+The earliest return was a swallow on April 7th in 2011 and 2020, but the usual period is 15th April to the end of the month, then May is great to see them around the house and in the wood.

 The sound of the cuckoo has been normally been first heard over those last two April weeks, 2016 it was 24th, and the wonderful call was heard regularly in May and into June.

-In 2018 the first bird back I saw here was a Swallow on April 7th, and a Pied Flycatcher on 8th April.
+In 2020 the first bird back I saw here was a Swallow on April 7th, and a Pied Flycatcher on 8th April.